claydegruchy/economia/README.md

 Economia.js is a Javascript port of [bazaarBot] (https://github.com/larsiusprime/bazaarBot), making it a perfect fit for HTML5 based games that want to include some sort of market simulation.

+### Update:
+This fork is a fixup of this (now quite old) package.
+I've mostly removed the weird old js stuff and obviously insecure stuff (like the `evals`).
+The goal is to make this simpler so it can be referenced by other tools I'm making.
+Many thanks to Jimimimi for the work done here.

 ### Description:

 > A simple agent-based free market simulator engine.